Bennotsi-MTG/Doomsday-Codex/basics.md

 W White - U Blue - B Black - R Red - G Green
 1 one generic mana
 BBB means three black mana
 1UU means two blue mana and one generic mana
-X means a variable value of any generic mana
+X means a variable amount of generic mana

 Consider the following example of a Doomsday pile in this notation:
 ```